Jbleezy/BO2-Reimagined/README.md

 ## Maps

 ### Tranzit
+* Lava in starting area activates after the power is on
 * Any door that requires a Turbine to open is automatically open whenever the power is on
 * Power switch automatically crafted
 * Pack-a-Punch automatically crafted